 Exon 45.
 In collaboration with Children's National Medical Center ("CNMC") in Washington, D.C. and the Carolinas Medical Center ("CMC") in Charlotte, N.C., we have developed an exon 45-skipping product candidate.
 This collaboration is funded primarily through two grants, one from DoD's Congressionally Directed Medical Research Program to CNMC and the other from the National Institute of Neurological Disorders and Stroke to the CMC.
 This funding is intended to pursue the most promising treatments for DMD.
 The collaboration has supported a series of Good Laboratory Practice ("GLP") toxicology studies for an exon 45-skipping drug candidate based on our PMO chemistry.
-SRP-4045, designed to skip exon 45, is expected to advance to the clinical stage of development in 2015 as part of the eteplirsen confirmatory trial we plan to start in 2015.
+We have initiated and completed enrollment of a dose-ranging study for our exon 45-skipping product candidate in the U.S. (Study 4045-101).